marcelpetrick/DevNotes/BeenThereSeenThat/20220614_QtDevCon_Day1/README.md

 * also allows diff-updates
 * also used by RedHat to do failsafe package-management
 * qtotaupdate from code.qt.io: qt-ostree script
-* after first run n target it will create a distributio of the current state (after user-merge), then sends it to the OSTree-repo
+* after first run on target it will create a distribution of the current state (after user-merge), then sends it to the OSTree-repo
 * on target the server, which was just started on the host (laptop), can be selected, and then the newly offered version be used
 * just fetches then what has changed
-* also allows a roolback in case of need! but does not use double the space
+* also allows a rollback in case of need! but does not use double the space

 ### container based
 * container runtime: and then twice the container A and B; good for fleet management; normally they take care of failsafety and sometimes of recovery